 Amazon Elastic Compute Cloud (a.k.a., EC2), is no doubt the core current computing infrastructure.
 It sits at the heart of AWS, the main kind of structure for housing virtual machines and containers for development and operations.
-Applying standards of observability with EC2 logs and obviously EC2 metrics will inform you on if you have the right sorts of instances in place (and the appropriate size of those instances).
+Applying standards of observability with EC2 logs and obviously EC2 metrics (or any kind of AWS metrics for that matter) will inform you on if you have the right sorts of instances in place (and the appropriate size of those instances).

 Here, we’ll give you a brief overview of the EC2 instances that AWS offers, and then the types of metrics you should be importing from them.
 After that, we’ll give a quick tutorial to ship EC2 metrics to Logz.io.